iffath02/react-flights/README.md

 - Run npm start in your terminal.
 - Open your browser and navigate to http://localhost:3000.
 ### Usage
+Tom has already used this application in the real world to display a loved ones private jet home from LA.
+Be more like Tom.

 To use ElonJet, follow these steps:

 - Open your browser and navigate to http://localhost:3000.